-The notes to the basic financial statements provide additional information that is essential to the full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the basic financial statements can be found in pages 27 to 37 of this report.
+The notes to the basic financial statements, starting on page 24, provide additional information that is essential to the full understanding of the data provided in the government-wide and fund financial statements.

 Required Supplementary Information

 In addition to the basic financial statements and accompanying notes, this report also presents required supplementary information concerning the General Fund's budgetary comparison schedule and budgetary reconciliation.